OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ## `/bookmarks/{key 1}/.../{key N}`

-`/bookmarks` provides a standard way to link to and discover interesting resources.
+`/bookmarks` provide a standard way to link to and discover interesting resources.
 OADA has defined a JSON bookmark media type, `application/vnd.oada.bookmarks.1+json`, and we strongly encourage everyone to use it.
 In doing so, clients will be able to easily discover various available